neotheprogramist/http-prover/README.md

 This repository contains a comprehensive toolset for proving computations using the Cairo language.
 The repository includes a server, an SDK for interacting with the server, a binary `cairo-prove` for executing proofs, and helper binaries such as `keygen` and `register`.

+## Pipeline for Key Generation and Proving

+1. **Generate Public and Private Keys**:
+   - Start by generating a pair of cryptographic keys (public and private) using an appropriate library or tool.
+This step ensures secure communication and validation in future steps.

+2. **Start the Server / Send Public Key to Server Operator**:
+   - Once the keys are generated, the **public key** is sent to the server or server operator to register and authenticate the user/device/app.
+This allows the server to verify the authenticity of the data coming from the client.
+   - The **private key** remains securely stored on the client side and should never be shared.

+3. **Use Cairo-Prove Binary or SDK for Proving**:
+   - Use either the **Cairo-Prove binary** or integrate **SDK** into your app.
+These tools will send compiled programs and input to server, which will return job id, which can be fetched, by polling or by using **SSE** endopint

 ## Table of Contents

 - [Overview](#overview)